Layla Broumand, PA

 Layla found her love for story writing in the kitchen.
 A linguist at heart and by education, her previous careers included teaching English and working in online marketing and public relations.
 Her greatest passion has been traveling the world and meeting new faces as well as soaking up the smells and tastes of different cultures.
 Recently, she has been bringing her international experiences to life with cooking.
 Inspired by Proust’s madeleine, she is currently working on a cookbook project combining recipes with personal memoirs.

 As a Story Terrace writer, Layla interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.

-My blood and breath rely heavily on a lifeline vein connected to a source of polluted air, noise, and movement of the city.
-When I feel lifeless I look its fumes for resuscitation.
-When I am overwhelmed I take refuge in the comfort of its womb and the chaotic commotion lulls me.
+My blood and breath rely heavily on a lifeline vein connected to a source of polluted air, noise, and movement from the city.
+When I feel lifeless, I look its fumes for resuscitation.
+When I am overwhelmed, I take refuge in the comfort of its womb and the chaotic commotion lulls me.
 No matter how dirty or worn out, like a security blanket, just having it there makes everything OK.

 I am an urban junkie.
 So how did I ever become a farmer’s wife?

 I am naturally drawn to metropolitan cities.
 I thrive on new places and faces; I revel in unfamiliar tongues and cultures.
 While most people avoid moving, preferring a constant familiar environment, I have always appreciated jumping from one spot to another.
 Frankly, over the last twenty years of my life, I have developed a codependent relationship with moving.
 I have always maintained that I could live anywhere.
 Yet I have never clearly qualified where and what anywhere would be.
 I have learned that making sweeping statements, like boomerangs, will not only come back to me but sometimes knock me straight over.